np-guard/netpol-analyzer/README.md

       --dir2  string  Second resources dir path to be compared with the first dir path -o, --output string Required output format (txt, csv, md) (default "txt")
   -h, --help   help for diff

+Global Flags:
+  -c, --context string      Kubernetes context to use when evaluating connections in a live cluster
+      --dirpath string      Resources dir path when evaluating connections from a dir --include-json        consider JSON manifests (in addition to YAML) when analyzing from dir -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet               Runs quietly, reports only severe errors and results -v, --verbose             Runs with more informative messages printed to log
 ```

 ### Example outputs: